Yuyz0112/syncit/README.md

 [中文文档](./README.zh_CN.md)

+> I have joined Github Sponsors and highly appreciate your sponsorship.

 Syncit, which refers to 'sync it', is a privacy-first co-browsing tool.
 It provides pixel-perfect, low-latency, low-bandwidth screen sharing, and remote control.

 **Currently, Syncit is at an early development stage.
 During this stage, API could be changed frequently.**